-Our meetings will take place on the second Friday of the month from 12:00pm - 1:00pm.
+Except where specified, these events will take place on the last Friday of the month from 12:00pm - 1:00pm at the Graduate Student Center (3611 Locust Walk).
 Feel free to bring your lunch to our meetings.
 Coffee is available for free in the Grad Center Lounge if you bring your own mug.

 Friday, January 25th - Marisol de la Cadena*, Earth Beings: Ecologies of Practice Across Andean Worlds (2015)